 We are led by an experienced management team with an unwavering commitment to developing next generation cell and gene therapeutics with the capacity to cure.
-Our Chief Executive Officer, Eric Ostertag, M.D., Ph.D., was the first graduate from the Gene Therapy Program at the University of Pennsylvania and has over 20 years of experience in cell and gene engineering, founding multiple biotechnology companies, including Transposagen Biopharmaceuticals.
-Dr. Ostertag served as Transposagen's Chief Executive Officer for 13 years, developing next-generation gene engineering technologies that were eventually spun out to create Poseida Therapeutics, in early 2015, and has served as our CEO since our founding.
-Our President and Chief Business Officer, Mark J. Gergen, J.D., has over 25 years of experience in healthcare and life science companies and, prior to joining our company in early 2018, was part of the executive management team for a number of successful biotechnology companies, including Amylin Pharmaceuticals, Mirati Therapeutics, and Halozyme Therapeutics.
-As of December 31, 2020, the management team is supported by our 206 employees, 110 of whom hold advanced degrees, including 54 with a Ph.D. and/or M.D. degree, and many with extensive experience in drug discovery and development.
+Our Chief Executive Officer, Mark J. Gergen, J.D., has over 25 years of experience in healthcare and life science companies and most recently served as our President and Chief Business Officer, until his recent transition to CEO in February 2022.
+Prior to joining our company in early 2018, Mr. Gergen was part of the executive management team for a number of successful biotechnology companies, including Amylin Pharmaceuticals, Mirati Therapeutics, and Halozyme Therapeutics.
+Our Executive Chairman, Eric Ostertag, M.D., Ph.D., was the first graduate from the Gene Therapy Program at the University of Pennsylvania and has over 20 years of experience in cell and gene engineering, founding multiple biotechnology companies, including Transposagen Biopharmaceuticals.
+Dr. Ostertag served as Transposagen's Chief Executive Officer for 13 years, developing next-generation gene engineering technologies that were eventually spun out to create Poseida Therapeutics, in early 2015, and served as our CEO from our founding, until his recent transition to Executive Chairman in February 2022.
+As of December 31, 2021, the management team was supported by 263 employees, 135 of whom hold advanced degrees, including 64 with a Ph.D. and/or M.D. degree, and many with extensive experience in drug discovery and development.